hyoo-ru/template/readme.md

 # Template Repo

-Template repo to start the new $hyoo apps quickly.
+Template repo for making the new $hyoo apps quicker.

 ## After Make